CGilliga/Basketball-Sim/README.md

 This is a basketball simulator.
-It takes two teams and plays to a score of 100.
+It takes two teams and plays to a score of 100 (this can be modified).
 When completed it displays a simple box score.
-Currently teams and players are pre-set.
+Teams and players are pre-set but names and attributes can be edited.
-The goal is to eventually scrape statistics from bball ref and have the stats determine the player attributes.
+We can now scrape player statistics using BeautifulSoup4 and have the stats determine the player attributes.

+The next direction is to modify and correctly weight the game engine to take into account these statistics.